=== |

 NAMES

 This kind of thing can go on and on through all sorts of Sufistic convolutions.
-It's like trying to swallow bits of gravel.
-The really annoying thing is that it is not rewarding, not worth it-- other than main-line Sufistic didacticism, there's really no there there.
-I like to swallow my bits of gravel in a curry, with spices and achars.
+It's like trying to mentally swallow disconnected bits of tile and experience them as a mosaic.
+The really annoying thing is that in the present verse the effort is not rewarding, not worth it-- other than main-line Sufistic didacticism, there's really no there there.
+I like to swallow the bits of tile with spices and achars.